-To summarize these ideas, our current model is the following: If for a Rop mutant or variant the anti or syn topology is accessible and structurally stable, then such a topology will be adopted and experimentally observed (with the provision that for some variants, both the anti or syn topologies may be populated).
+topology is accessible and structurally stable, then such a topology will be adopted and experimentally observed (with the provision that for some variants, both the anti or syn topologies may be populated).
 If, on the other hand, the mutation is incompatible with both of these two major topologies, then the protein explores its energy landscape with two possible outcomes.
-The first is that no other sufficiently stable conformation is accessible, in which case the protein will remain unfolded, and thus difficult to characterize structurally.
-The second possible (but rare) outcome, is that the specific mutation/variant under examination creates and populates a sufficiently stable third minimum in the energy landscape of Rop, stable enough to be observed experimentally.
-These mutation-induced high energy minima necessarily correspond to relatively unstable, molten-globule-like structures.43 This presentation immediately suggests that the effect of the A31P mutation could in principle be reverted ('rescued') by a second mutation that would make the anti or syn topologies stable and accessible again.
-Such attempts have been described by the Kokkinidis group68 and include the D3oP-A31G (PG) mutant, the D3oG-A31P (GP) mutant and the D3oP-A31P (PP) mutant.
-Of those, only the D3oP-A31G mutant had a stable enough structure to be crystallized, and as it turned-out, its structure was native-like (which is not too surprising given that D3oP is known to be native-like54).
+The first is that no other sufficiently stable conformation is accessible, in which case the protein will remain unfolded and, thus, difficult to characterize structurally.
+The second possible (but rare) outcome is that the specific mutation/variant under examination creates and populates a sufficiently stable third minimum in the energy landscape of Rop, stable enough to be observed experimentally.
+These mutation-induced high energy minima necessarily correspond to relatively unstable, molten-globule-like structures.
+This presentation immediately suggests that the effect of the A31P mutation could, in principle, be reverted ("rescued") by a second mutation that would make the anti or syn topologies stable and accessible again.
+Such attempts have been described by the Kokkinidis group and include the D30P-A31G (PG) mutant, the D30G-A31P (GP) mutant, and the D30P-A31P (PP) mutant.
+Of those, only the D30P-A31G mutant had a stable enough structure to be crystallized, and as it turned out, its structure was native-like (which is not too surprising given that D30P is known to be native-like $^{54}$ ).

-The somewhat discouraging take-home message of all those experiments and calculations with mutants and variants of Rop, is that it is still very difficult to computationally predict what a mutation in the turn region of the protein will do.
-However, we do believe that sufficiently long molecular dynamics simulations could possibly help answer the following -limited, but useful- sub-question: "Will this turn mutant fold like native Rop, or not?".
-If a native-like structure for the mutant is stable in the simulation, then this could be interpreted to mean that the anti topology is accessible and stable, and that the mutant will be native-like.
-Such simulations in the folded state could also help in the design of 'rescue' mutations that would revert the structural effects of A31P-like mutants.
+The somewhat discouraging take-home message of all those experiments and calculations with mutants and variants of Rop is that it is still very difficult to computationally predict what a mutation in the turn region of the protein will do.
+However, we do believe that sufficiently long molecular dynamics simulations could possibly help answer the following -limited, but useful- subquestion: "Will this turn mutant fold like native Rop, or not?".
+If a native-like structure for the mutant is stable in the simulation, then this could be interpreted to mean that the anti topology is accessible and stable and that the mutant will be native-like.
+Such simulations in the folded state could also help in the design of "rescue" mutations that would revert the structural effects of A31P-like mutants.
 Parenthetically, such calculations can also be seen as an acid test for the accuracy of the current generation of force fields: can the simulations clearly show, for example, that the D30P turn mutant is stable and native-like, whereas A31P is unstable and incompatible with the native structure?
-This is a question that we actively pursue presently.
+Although that this is a question that we actively pursue presently, we do show in the Supporting Information file Figure S2 preliminary results which indicate that the given force field and simulation protocol can convincingly differentiate between the D30P and A31P mutants and can correctly predict the destabilization caused by the D30P mutation.5